 A suppressor tax stamp is a $200 federal tax that was introduced in 1934 for the purchase of NFA firearms.
 When it was first implemented, $200 was an astronomical fee that made buying a silencer out of reach for many firearm enthusiasts.
 While it’s still a thorn in your side to pay a suppressor tax, these days, $200 is more reasonable than it was almost a century ago (thanks, inflation).

+Yes, you do need to buy a tax stamp for each suppressor you buy.
 There are two ways to buy suppressors as an individual, and both ways will require a tax stamp with your purchase.
 You can either buy a suppressor from your FFL dealer, or you can make your own suppressor.
 Buying a suppressor from an FFL dealer requires you to fill out an ATF Form 4.
 Making your own suppressor requires an ATF Form 1.
 No matter the route you choose, you’ll need to purchase a tax stamp for your suppressor.